wdi-hk-9/Yamslam/README.md

   - Click the "ROLL" button to roll the five dice.
   - The player can roll the five dice up to three times to achieve one of the eight combinations
   - After the first and second roll, the player can choose the dice they wish to keep and roll the remaining dice again
-  - The player can stop rolling the dice at any time if you achieve a satisfactory combination
+  - The player can stop rolling the dice at any time if they achieve a satisfactory combination

 - `Claim Chip`
   - There are eight possible types of combinations, seven of which have a corresponding chip.
 There are only four chips of each kind.